gluwa/creditcoin-legacy/readme.md

 `zip`

-2. Acquire the source code of following dependencies, then build and install them on the Ubuntu 16.04 vm:
+2. Acquire the source code of following dependencies, then build and install them:

     `Boost 1.67.0`
 `Cpp-netlib 0.13.rc1`